SebastianFuerndraht/finding-and-analyzing-defi-protocol-networks-on-the-ethereum-blockchain/README.md

 ## Plot the networks (R scripts)
+Before any R script can run:
+* the graphml files with the network data need to be present for the protocols you want to plot.
+* their centrality values have to be calculated
+* they need to have etherscan labels

-Before any R script can be used following functions of the main.py script need to be executed:
+If anything is missing, you can run the according functions of the main.py script:

 * `create`
 * `calc`